Medical expert of the article

 Who to contact?

-The most important is the treatment of the underlying disease.
-Since the severity of anemia is usually weak, transfusions are generally not required and sufficient for the purpose of recombinant EPO.
-Taking into account both the decrease in the production of erythropoietin and the presence of bone marrow resistance to it, the dose of the latter can be increased from 150 to 300 U / kg subcutaneously 3 times a week.
-A good response is likely if after 2 weeks of therapy the hemoglobin level rises by more than 0.5 g / dl and serum ferritin is less than 400 ng / ml.
-The addition of iron is necessary to obtain an adequate response to EPO.
+The most important thing is to treat the underlying disease.
+Since the anemia is usually mild, transfusions are usually not required and recombinant EPO is sufficient.
+Taking into account both the decreased production of erythropoietin and the presence of bone marrow resistance to it, the dose of the latter can be increased from 150 to 300 U/kg subcutaneously 3 times a week.
+A good response is likely if after 2 weeks of therapy the hemoglobin level increases by more than 0.5 g/dL and the serum ferritin is less than 400 ng/mL.
+Iron supplementation is necessary to obtain an adequate response to EPO.

 More information of the treatment